Armend Thaqi

-Armend Qazim Thaqi, also spelled Thaçi, (born 10 October 1992) is a Kosovan professional footballer who plays as a defender for Kosovo Superleague club Ballkani and the Kosovo national team.
+Armend Qazim Thaqi (also spelled Thaçi; born 10 October 1992) is a Kosovan professional footballer who plays as a right-back for Kosovo Superleague club Gjilani.

 Club career

 Prishtina

-On 22 June 2013, Thaqi signed a three-year contract with Football Superleague of Kosovo club Prishtina.
+On 22 June 2013, Thaqi signed a three-year contract with Kosovo Superleague club Prishtina.

 Gjilani

-On 13 July 2016, Thaqi signed a one-year contract with Football Superleague of Kosovo club Gjilani.
+On 13 July 2016, Thaqi signed a one-year contract with Kosovo Superleague club Gjilani.

 Return to Prishtina

-On 31 May 2018, Thaqi signed a two-year contract with Football Superleague of Kosovo club Prishtina.
-His debut with Prishtina came on 11 July in first qualifying round of UEFA Europa League against Luxembourgian side Fola Esch.
+On 31 May 2018, Thaqi signed a two-year contract with Kosovo Superleague club Prishtina.
+His debut with Prishtina came on 11 July in first qualifying round of UEFA Europa League against Luxembourgish side Fola Esch.
 Thaqi was also named to the Football Superleague of Kosovo Team of the Year in 2018.

 Ballkani

-On 25 August 2020, Thaqi signed a two-year contract with Football Superleague of Kosovo club Ballkani.
+On 25 August 2020, Thaqi signed a two-year contract with Kosovo Superleague club Ballkani.

 International career

 Under-21

 In June 2013, Thaqi was named as part of the Kosovo U21 squad for 2013 Valais Youth Cup.
 On 12 June 2013, he made his debut with Kosovo U21 in 2013 Valais Youth Cup semi-final against Ghana U20 after being named in the starting line-up.